 - Times: 9.30am – 5pm

 - Cost: £295 Earlybird (before 17th August), £350 full price after.
 Places bookable with £100 deposit (which also reserves the Earlybird price if applicable).
 All balances are due on/before 17th September.
 Once you have reserved your place, Liane will be in touch to arrange your balance payment method – either PayPal or direct bank transfer.
-If you wish to contact Liane about payment methods please email them directly at email@example.com
+If you wish to contact Liane about payment methods please email them directly at email@example.com Please read our cancellations policy below before you book.

 - Lunch & Breaks: Lunch will roughly 1-2pm both days and is not provided.